pluginsGLPI/doc/source/carbon/reading.rst

     :alt: Read the graph of energy consumption and carbon emissions per month
     :scale: 49%

-* Consumption in kWh appears in red
+* Consumption appears in red
-* Carbon emissions in KgCO₂eq in green
+* Carbon emissions appears in green

 Using the toolbar at the top right, you can: